vuhungson158/ratting-BE/README.md

 And of course, you always can write new method (C-S-R flow), with full control.
 [Reference][teacher-base-package-url].

-Create classes :
+Create three extend classes to generate 6 end points as default:

 - `TeacherController` extends `SimpleCurdController<TeacherEntity>`
 - `TeacherService` extends `SimpleCurdService<TeacherEntity>`
 - `TeacherRepository` extends `SimpleCurdRepository<TeacherEntity>`

 And `@Override` method if you need to add more logic, or create new end point.
 But remember to follow the [Project Structure](#Project-Structure)

 ## JPA Relationship